 • Using harsh hair care products

 Your scalp may react to certain hair care products.
-People with contact dermatitis may suffer from irritated and itchy scalp.
+People with contact dermatitis may suffer from irritated, dandruff flakes and itchy scalp.

 • Incorrect hair care practices

-Over shampooing can cause dry scalp, itchiness, dandruff, and even hair loss.
-On the other hand, infrequent hair washing can lead to dead skin cells build up on the scalp, flakes, and itching.
+Over-shampooing can cause dry scalp, itchiness, dandruff, and even hair loss.
+On the other hand, infrequent hair washing can lead to dead skin cells building up, resulting in flakes on scalp, persistent itching, and discomfort.
+Maintaining the right washing frequency helps prevent flakes on scalp while keeping the scalp balanced and healthy.

 • Other medical conditions

-Certain medical conditions like eczema, psoriasis can cause flaky scalp.
+Certain medical conditions, like eczema and psoriasis, can cause a flaky scalp.

 How to identify dandruff?